 Ford offers a range of electric and hybrid vehicles including the all-electric Mustang Mach-E, the all-electric E-Transit and the plug-in hybrid Kuga.
 To find out more about the full line-up, speak to one of our sales advisors today or visit our new cars listing page.

 Ionity is a network of high-powered charging points that spans Europe.
 It was conceived as a joint venture between Ford, BMW Group, Daimler and the Volkswagen Group.

 A hybrid vehicle is one that has both an internal combustion engine (petrol/diesel) and a battery powered electric motor.
 Hybrids typically offer lower emissions and greater efficiency.

-The length of time it takes to charge a vehicle depends on both the model and where it’s being charged.
-Typically, you will be able to undertake a quick charge that replenishes the battery in 30 minutes, or a full charge which happens overnight and may take anywhere up to 12 hours.
-You will be advised on the charge time at the time of purchase.
+The length of time it takes for your vehicle to charge depends on several factors, including the specific model and whether it is an EV or a plug-in hybrid.
+The charge point being used is also a factor.
+A rapid charge that replenishes the battery to 80% might take 30 minutes, while a full charge using a domestic three-pin socket may take up to 12 hours.
+We’ll advise you on the charge time at the time of purchase.

-It’s estimated that electric cars are up to three times more efficient than their fuel-powered equivalents.
-This is due to electric motors being able to convert energy into motion with 90% efficiency, compared to the 30% efficiency of a conventional model.
+Electric cars are estimated to be up to three times more efficient than petrol or diesel vehicles.
+This is because electric motors can convert energy into motion with 90% efficiency, compared to the 30% efficiency of a conventional model.